ljhanson/dotfiles/README.md

 # dotfiles
-This is my personl dotfiles repository
+This is my personal dotfiles repository